-ISSUE No. 30 Should the provision for service in accordance with contractual stipulations be changed?
+Should the provision for service in accordance with contractual stipulations be changed?

-[115] Alberta Rule 21 provides that service per contractual stipulation as to service is sufficient but not required.
-Such service does not exempt parties from Rule 30 (service ex juris).
+[122] Alberta Rule 21 provides that service per contractual stipulation as to service is sufficient, but does not exclude other acceptable methods of service.
+Such service also does not exempt parties from Rule 30 (service ex juris).